SilenceGeneric/AttnSdrHackers/README.md

 # AttnSdrHackers
-Calling all SDR and radio frequency hackers check out the README
+Calling all SDR and radio frequency hackers!!!:

 Calling All SDR Hackers, Tinkerers, and Knowledge Ninjas!
 This ain't your grandma's SDR beginner pos